MoserMichael/jscriptparse/PYXDESIGN.md

 ## Objective

 - an interpreted language that is easy to learn / educational programming language
-- save some complexity, by throwing out some of the features of a regular scripting language (no classes here, no separated namespaces/imports - you can still include source into the same namespace)
+- save some complexity, by throwing out some of the features of a regular scripting language (only one number type, no classes here, no separated namespaces/imports - you can still include source into the same namespace)
 - must provide a [Read–eval–print loop/Shell](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)  as a development environment.
 - should provide for concise expression (map/reduce/short functions/possibly one line scripts)
 - it should be easy to handle structured data, such as json.
+- integration with shell (the repl has tab completion when writing a special backtick operator)

 Now the interesting part is that all these features are also required for a good shell.
 I think we need a shell that is better at handling complex nested data, you have that a lot when dealing with JSON and YAML.
 I think the bash language is reaching it's limits, when dealing with this class of problem: it is possible to deal do that with jq, but it's not a very easy and pleasant thing to do.